 Austria has a highly developed infrastructure, with well-maintained roads and reliable public transportation.

 What’s more, Austrians place great value on work-life balance.
 They enjoy leisure time with family and friends, and they aren’t afraid to take time off.

 Austrians have a strong sense of community and high levels of civic participation.
 People are generally supportive of each other and work together to resolve conflicts.
 This is a major factor in promoting a sense of wellbeing in daily life.

 How to live in Austria

-Austria is an EU member state, so anyone with an EU passport can move there freely whenever they want.
+Austria is an EU member state, so anyone with an EU passport can move freely to Austria whenever they want.
 Non-EU citizens will need an Austrian residency permit to live in Austria.

 FAQs: The Happiest Countries in the World